neurogenomics/EpiCompare/README.md

 -   `chipseeker_plot` : ChIPseeker annotation of peaks.
 -   `enrichment_plot` : KEGG pathway and GO enrichment analysis of peaks.
+-   `tss_plot` : Peak frequency around (+/- 3000bp) transcriptional
+    start site.
+Note that it may take awhile to generate this plot for large sample sizes.

 #### Other Options